anujthakwani/UserActivityStream/README.md

 -->Input Topic is user.
 -->Please execute cmd '/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 3 --topic user' to create topic
 -->Output Topic of streams is userSessions.
 This will contain sessionized events info.
--->sampel data is available in resources folder
+-->sample input data is available in resources folder
 ```